mstatt/Nvidia_Jetson_Smoker_Detection/README.md

   </p>
   <p align="center">
     I am aware that this could be further optimized from every Nth frame check to further training the model on Roboflow.
 My intention was not for perfection but rather for demonstration that this and other CV projects can be developed and deployed on the Jetson architecture.
 Feel free to fork and build on making this even faster and more accurate.
+This project uses a containerized cigarette detection model trained on a roboflow platform using a public dataset (<a href="https://universe.roboflow.com/mike-ovbzu/smoking-detection-08o4g/dataset/2">Model and Dataset</a>).
     <br />
   </p>